Poster submissions for the 2020 WNY Reality Check Great American Smokeout Art Contest.

-REALITY CHECK (RC), the youth action component of New York State’s Bureau of Tobacco Control and youth partner’s of the Tobacco-Free CCA Coalition.
-For the more than a decade, youth from all over New York have worked hard to educate their peers, parents, legislators, community members and key decision makers on the tobacco industry’s manipulative marketing practices and how they target youth to become replacement smokers.
-Tobacco use is a pediatric epidemic in the United States.
+REALITY CHECK (RC), the youth action component of New York State’s Bureau of Tobacco Control and youth partners of the Tobacco-Free CCA Coalition.
+For over 20 years, youth from all over New York have worked hard to educate their communities on how the tobacco industry and tobacco use negatively affects their communities.

 - REALITY CHECK is a teen led, adult supported program working across New York State.

 - REALITY CHECK aims to expose the manipulative and deceptive marketing tactics of the tobacco industry.
 The tobacco industry actively exploits and markets a deadly and addictive product that is enticing to youth.

 - REALITY CHECK strives to produce change in our communities through grassroots education, mobilization, political education and media campaigns.

 - REALITY CHECK stands for being more than a replacement for the 1,200 customers Big Tobacco loses daily in the United States alone.

 - REALITY CHECK wants big tobacco to know that “WE’VE SEEN ENOUGH.”